-Lets look around this world a little more, just to underline the fact that this was never just about Facebook.
+Let’s look around this world a little more, just to underline the fact that this was never just about Facebook.
 It’s linked to business as usual, or what passes as ‘usual’, in Silicon Valley.
-Incredibly bright folk driven to design transformative tech, commercial sponsors keeping wunderkind eyes on their siloed prize, while doing the grubbier work of dominating and staying ahead in an industry sector and the darker politicised corners where people seek information to trade for influence.
+Incredibly bright folk driven to design transformative tech.
+Commercial sponsors keeping wunderkind’ eyes on a siloed prize, while doing the grubbier work of dominating and staying ahead in an industry sector.
+The darker politicised corners where people seek information to trade for influence.
 Doing whatever it takes to get that done.

-But not everyone has a bad agenda and both social media and big data still have, and will continue to have more potential to change the world for the better < Yep, absolutely, but what’s hit the fan here is pretty much unchecked abuse of lots of power.
+But not everyone has a bad agenda.
+Both social media and big data still have, and will continue to have, huge potential to change the world for the better < Yep, absolutely, but what’s hit the fan here is pretty much unchecked abuse of lots of power.